 As an employer, you are required to withhold federal taxes (income, Social Security, and Medicare taxes) from an employee’s gross wages and deposit the money with the IRS.
 An employee must fill out Form W-4 so you know how much federal income tax to withhold.

-There are many reasons employees claim allowances, like if they are married and/or have children.
-An employee can claim any number of allowances on Form W-4.
 In rare cases, you might even have an employee who claims exemption from federal income taxes.
 What does tax exempt mean?
 If they write “Exempt” in Box 7 of Form W-4, do not withhold any federal income taxes.

 Form W-4 is a necessary tax form for new employees.
 Without Form W-4, you cannot run payroll.